The Root: Recording and production

 Charlie Hunter simultaneously plays a bass line and guitar solo for the song.
 Hunter came up with the song's guitar and bass parts after being inspired by his jamming with D'Angelo to Jimi Hendrix songs.
 He played the guitar and bass sections on "The Root" with a custom 8 string guitar/bass combo, which features the upper three strings as bass and the lower five as guitar.
 It also had separate pickups for each set of strings, along with separate outputs for each pickup.

 To adjust to his playing, Voodoo's audio engineer Russell Elevado had separate outputs from Hunter's guitar connected to a separate bass and guitar amplifier.
-Elevado has stated that "there was slight bleeding into each other from the pickups in close proximity to each other, but enough separation for me to manage a good sound on both".
+Elevado has stated that "there was slight bleeding into each other from the pickups close to each other, but enough separation for me to manage a good sound on both".
 Hunter has stated that the session for the song was the most challenging session he has worked on.

 Composition

-D'Angelo composed the song's vocal and musical arrangements, and he also managed all other instrumentation.
+Charlie Hunter composed the song in his hotel room on a hybrid guitar/bass.
+Later, D'Angelo composed the song's vocal and musical arrangement.
 A calm soul track, "The Root" is performed in mid-tempo and its groove-based sound is accompanied by Charlie Hunter's signature guitar riffs, which form the crux of the song's winding grooves.
 Hunter's fuzzy guitar lines have been compared to the musical structure of Jimi Hendrix's "Castles Made of Sand" (1967).

 A mid-tempo heartbreak song, the lyrics of "The Root" have the narrator lamenting a lost lover; "In the name of love and war, she took my shield and sword ...
 From the pit of the bottom that knows no floor/Like the rain to the dirt, from the vine to the wine/From the alpha of creation, to the end of all time".
 The final two minutes of "The Root" feature an emphatic refrain of the chorus line.
 Reveille Magazine's Steve McPherson wrote that the chorus "feeds back into itself over and over again, turning from a hook into a mantra into a gospel affirmation".
 In the promotional EPK for Voodoo, D'Angelo discussed the therapeutic nature of recording "The Root", stating "It was kinda therapeutic for me to do this song.
 It kinda help me get over, because I'm so pathetic in the song.
 You know what I mean?
 That's what 'The Root' is.
 She got it on me.
 And I'm just fucked up.
 It was good for me to get over that.
 It was hard for me sometimes to do that song.
 To record it, because when doing it I would have to put myself in that mode you know".